Doing a One-Card ‘Yes/No’ Psychic Card Reading for yourself using Playing Cards

 1. streamlined customs arrangement – which involves minimal customs checks and the use of new technology to enable as frictionless trade as possible.
 This option would allow the movement of goods between the UK and the EU to be monitored and recorded, with traders paying duties on a monthly or quarterly basis, rather than paying duties on every shipment or service traded.
 This is the option currently favoured by ‘Brexiteers’.

-2. A customs partnership with the EU – which involves the UK acting as a tax collector for the EU whenever goods enter the UK.
+2. customs partnership with the EU – which involves the UK acting as a tax collector for the EU whenever goods enter the UK.
 If the goods are bound for the UK, and if the UK tariff is lower than the EU tariff, traders could claim any difference.
 This was the option reportedly favoured by Mrs May, although it remains unclear whether she still supports it following the Cabinet meeting this week.
 See Here For Source

 Today I have used my Tarot cards.
 The deck is the Divine Legacy Tarot deck used here for educational purposes by kind permission of the artist, Ciro Marchetti.